aakashmittal1/tap-vcs-session/README.md

-# tap_vcs_session
+# Session Details

-summary about the session on 26th Oct about VCS
+1. Learned about VCS

+2. Learned about DVCS

+3. Difference between VCS and DVCS
+4. GitHub intro and walkthrough